-Keka is a free compression and uncompression lightweight solution.
+Keka is a free compression and decompression lightweight solution.
 It's easy to use and supports many versions of macOS.

 The Unarchiver supports many archived files especially RAR, ZIP, ACE and TAR.
-It's totally free and supporting many macOS version starting from macOS 10.7.
-It supports also rare archived formats including old formats as well.
+It's totally free and supporting many macOS versions starting from macOS 10.7.
+It also supports rare archived formats including old formats as well.

-Brun is an amazing file/ disc burner for macOS.
+Brun is a wonderful file/ disc burner for macOS.
 It's an alternative to many commercial solutions.
 It supports making music and video DVDs.

-Kap is simple yet very powerful open-source screen-recorder for macOS.
-It supports multiple format and exports high quality video as well as animated GIF images.
+Kap is a simple yet compelling open-source screen-recorder for macOS.
+It supports multiple format and exports high-quality video as well as animated GIF images.

 Skim is a PDF reader and note-taker for macOS (10.7 and later).
 It's feature-rich program and very useful for researchers as it include notes, highlighting, bookmarks, editing tools and LaTeX support.

-SelfControl A free Mac application to help you avoid distracting websites like Facebook, Twitter or YouTube.
+SelfControl is a free Mac application to help you avoid distracting websites like Facebook, Twitter, or YouTube.
 It supports multiple websites, timer, and comes with command-line mode.
-(I didn't use it much but I would recommend it to other macOS users).
+(I didn't use it much, but I would recommend it to other macOS users).

 Lynis is my favorite macOS maintenance solution, but it's for pro-users considering it's user-interface.
 Lynix provide a complete set of system health check for Unix alike systems including macOS.

 Lynis can be used for Security auditing, Compliance testing (e.g. PCI, HIPAA, SOx), Penetration testing, Vulnerability detection and System hardening.